mendix/cf-mendix-buildpack/DEVELOPING.md

 For developing the buildpack, `pyenv` must be set up, and the dependencies for testing and linting must be installed.
 Additionally, you must have a Cloud Foundry cluster available for testing with all the required service brokers installed, and configure your environment to point to that cluster.

 ### Installing `pyenv`
 [pyenv](https://github.com/pyenv/pyenv) in combination with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) can be used to create a local sandbox to develop in.
-Note that you'll have to create an environment with the latest version of Python 3.6 - the default in the Cloud Foundry root filesystem we use to deploy applications on.
+Note that you'll have to create an environment with the latest version of Python 3.6 - the default in the Cloud Foundry root filesystem (`cflinuxfs3`) we use to deploy applications on.

-Beware that an older file system is also supported which includes Python 3.4, so please take that into account while introducing additional dependencies or new dependency version.

 ### Developing in `Docker`
 As an alternative to running Python on your host you can run it in Docker container.